jacksonhab/IsaacLabjacksonhab/README.md

-## Below is the defaul README from Isaac Lab for Reference -- Not Necessary for this Project
+## Below is the default README from Isaac Lab for Reference -- Not Necessary for this Project

 ![Isaac Lab](docs/source/_static/isaaclab.jpg)